Table of Contents

 Military Influencers Conference

-Established in 2016, the Military Influencers Conference (MIC) is a community of entrepreneurs, influencers, creatives, executives, and leaders connected to the military community.
-What started as an annual conference has quickly become a “go-to” event for military entrepreneurs and those who believe in the value of a robust and collaborative military community.
+Established in 2016, the Military Influencers Conference (MIC) is a community of entrepreneurs, influencers, creatives, executives and leaders.
+It has quickly become a “go-to” event for military entrepreneurs, supporting those who believe in the value of a robust and collaborative military community.

 MIC is all about mentoring and actively working to inspire the military community to reach ultimate success levels.
 As an organization, MIC is actively seeking new ways to collaborate with the wider military community.

-Instant Teams began tackling remote work long before the world shuttered in 2020.
-Founded by two military spouses who understood that for their peers, a career is only as lucrative as it is mobile, Instant Teams offers companies access to a diverse and rich pool of potential employees.
+Instant Teams began tackling remote work long before businesses shuttered in 2020 due to Covid-19.
+Founded by two military spouses who understood that, for their peers, a career is only as lucrative as it is mobile, Instant Teams offers companies access to a diverse and rich pool of potential employees.

 Instant Teams reimagines what it means to be part of a team by leveraging the untapped and often overlooked military spouse employment force.
 It connects companies in need of talent with military spouses who desire flexible employment.

-The platform showcases apparel and lifestyle brands made by military spouses, veteran spouses, and veterans.
-Products range from jewelry and accessories to bath bombs, cosmetics, and more.
-Services include coaching services, design, education, and health and fitness, along with photography, therapy, and travel services.
-Spouse-ly features the option to search by location to find vendors, products, and services.
+The platform showcases apparel and lifestyle brands made by military spouses, veteran spouses and military veterans.
+Products range from jewelry and accessories to bath bombs and cosmetic products.
+The company also offers coaching, design, education, health, fitness, photography, therapy and travel.
+Spouse-ly features the option to search by location to find vendors, products and services.

 Additional Resources from The Military Wallet